Know something about this song or lyrics?

 In times beyond our heartbeat

-We hung around til the final band
+We hung around 'til the final band called

-You yelled in my ear this music speaks to me
+You yelled in my ear, this music speaks to me

-They launched into 'Lonely From Rock n Roll'
+They launched into, "Lonely From Rock 'n Roll"

-Followed by 'They Checked Out an Hour Ago'
+Followed by, "They Checked Out An Hour Ago"

-Closing with 'All Desires Turn Concrete'
+Closing with, "All Desires Turn Concrete"

 Those melodies come back to me

-At times beyond our heartbeat
+Time beyond our heartbeat

-I guess I'm too slow yes I'm too, yes I'm too slow
+I guess I'm too slow, yes, I'm too, yes, I'm too slow

 But you said anytime of the day was fine